 - We have a guide to the best safari camera, to help you choose the right gear for you and your budget.
 We also have a guide to photography bean bags for safari you might consider checking out.

-- We have a detailed overview of gorilla trekking in Uganda as well as chimpanzee trekking in Uganda, both of which are an incredible experience
+- We have detailed overviews of gorilla trekking in Uganda as well as chimpanzee trekking in Uganda, both of which are an incredible experience.

-- We have a detailed guide to what to pack for safari, to help ensure you bring the right gear for your trip
+- We have a detailed guide to what to pack for safari, to help ensure you bring the right gear for your trip.
+Jess and I also travel with the pocket guides to the Mammals of East Africa and Birds of East Africa for identifying what we spot.

 - We have a guide to what depth of field is and when you would want to use it.